-I am very sad to report that Maria has had a terrible year with operations for melanoma caused by the immunsosuppresants that all transplant patients have to take to avoid rejection.
-After 3 nasty operations and numerous visits to both Royal Marsden Hospitals (Surrey and London) she was last week diagnosed with terminal cancer.
-Understandably we are all devastated.
-This is made all the more difficult because of my actions 5 years ago.
-How I can deal with my conscience and this I do not know!
+However, in 2016 Maria had had a terrible year with operations for melanoma caused by the immunsosuppresants that all transplant patients have to take to avoid rejection.
+After 3 nasty operations and numerous visits to both Royal Marsden Hospitals (Surrey and London) she was eventually diagnosed with terminal cancer.
+Understandably we were all devastated.

-Yesterday (March 16th 2016) my world collapsed.
-Maria died at 5.50 a.m. at the Ashford Hospice.
+On March 16th 2017 Maria passed away at 5.50 a.m. at the Ashford Hospice.
 The deterioration was extraordinarly quick.
 She was an absolute angel who had endured so many tragic events in her life (not least me) which she did not deserve.
-I had always known that she was my greatest and truest friend, but managed a terrible "wobble" in 2011 which i will never forgive myself for.
-Fortunately, in typical Maria fashion we had since maintained a good relationship.
-No one will ever replace her and may she rest in peace amongst angels.
+I had always known that she was my greatest and truest friend.
+No one will ever replace her and may she forever rest in peace.

-This is all pretty difficult to deal with for me and the family.
+This has all been pretty difficult to deal with for me and the family.
 Contemplating a future without Maria around (after 45 years) is still difficult.
 I miss her every day.

 "Freddie" (a Border Collie) was my favourite dog of all time.
 He lived to 13 years of age and we lost him on June 8th 1998.
 Even after all this time, I still miss him.
 He was full of character; could be naughty, but we always forgave him!